jonelo/jacksum-for-macos/README.md

 > If you prefer to allow apps from anywhere, open a Terminal and enter `sudo spctl --global-disable`
 > (the older `spctl --master-disable` has been deprecated).
 An "Anywhere" option then appears in
 > System Settings under "Privacy & Security" → "Allow applications from", which restores the
 > behavior of Sonoma and earlier releases of macOS.
-Note that this lowers the security of your
+Note that this lowers security for your
-> entire system, not just for this app, so consider re-enabling it afterwards.
+> entire system, not just for this app, so consider re-enabling Gatekeeper afterwards.
 >
 > To verify the integrity of the app, compare its hash values with the ones published in the release
-> notes of the respective release.
+> notes of that release.
 To calculate hash values you can use a hash tool such as
 > [Jacksum for macOS](https://github.com/jonelo/jacksum-for-macos).

 #### For users of macOS Sonoma 14 and earlier